yugangvvang/CVPR-2011-what-you-saw-is-not-what-you-get/README.md

 Authors: Brian Kulis, Kate Saenko, Trevor Darrell

 Summary：
-This paper proposed a supervised domain adaptation model.
+This paper proposes a supervised domain adaptation model.
 This method Learns an asymmetric non-linear transformation for domain adaptation.
 It does not require the two domains utilize same features or coodebooks.
 What's more, a general formulation is proposed for applying the transformation learning problem in kernel space, resulting in non-linear transformations.
 The corresponding algorithm is based on squared Frobenius regularization and similarity constraints.

 Advantages:
 1. It could handle the case when the source and target domain have different dimansional features.